The Haunting (1999 film): Plot

-Eleanor "Nell" Vance, an insomniac, has cared for her invalid mother for 11 years, sharing a Boston apartment with her.
+Eleanor "Nell" Vance, an insomniac, has cared for her disabled mother for 11 years, sharing a Boston apartment with her.
 After her mother dies, Nell's sister Jane and her husband Lou inherit the residence and eject Nell to prepare for a sale.
 As she faces homelessness, Nell accepts an invitation to participate in an insomnia study by Dr. David Marrow at Hill House, a secluded manor house in the Berkshires of western Massachusetts.
-At the house, she meets Mr. and Mrs. Dudley, an eccentric pair of caretakers.
-Two other participants arrive: Luke Sanderson and the glamorous Theodora ("Theo"), along with Dr. Marrow and his two research assistants.
+At the house, she meets Mr. and Mrs. Dudley, the eccentric caretakers.
+Two other participants arrive: goofy Luke Sanderson and glamorous Theodora ("Theo"), along with Dr. Marrow and his two research assistants.
 Unknown to the participants, Dr. Marrow's true purpose is to study the psychological response to fear, intending to expose his subjects to terror.

 During their first night, Dr. Marrow relates the story of Hill House: Its original owner, Hugh Crain, a 19th-century textile tycoon, constructed the rambling home for his wife Renee, hoping to populate it with a large family.
 Unfortunately, all of Crain's children were stillborns, and Renee, devastated by the multiple losses, killed herself, while Crain became a recluse.
-Marrow's assistant is severely wounded in a freak accident and both research assistants leave for the hospital.
-Supernatural events begin happening, and Nell sees the ghosts of children.
+Marrow's assistant is wounded in a freak accident and the research assistants leave for the hospital.
+Supernatural events begin happening, and Nell sees ghosts of children.
 A large portrait of Hugh Crain is vandalized with the words "Welcome Home Eleanor" written in blood.
 Theo and Luke accuse Nell, claiming she is seeking attention.